 Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, retirement and employment benefits and do not represent useable resources for the authority - these reserves are explained in the relevant policies.

-V. Value Added Tax (VAT)
+W. Value Added Tax (VAT)

-VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
-VAT receivable is excluded from income.
+VAT payable is included as an expense only to the extent that it is not recoverable from Her

-2 ACCOUNTING STANDARDS ISSUED, NOT ADOPTED
+2 ACCOUNTING STANDARDS ISSUED, NOT YET ADOPTED